 Remember to keep an eye out for foundational aspects of process automation strategy, especially infrastructure and process changes so you carefully lay out your tactical and strategic goals.

 3. Keep Speed and Standardization Front and Center

-When talking about process automation strategy, most companies take the route of business process standardization prior to choosing which modules can be automated.
+When talking about business process automation strategy, most companies take the route of business process standardization prior to choosing which modules can be automated.
 While this is a tried-and-true approach, you can also explore a more high-reward option thanks to business-IT alignment.

-When an organization is truly aligned in terms of business and IT, you can propose to standardize using process automation strategy.
+When an organization is truly aligned in terms of business and IT, you can propose to standardize using business process automation strategy.
 Why?
 Well, standardization itself can be time-consuming and complex, so using a process automation strategy to achieve standardization can help motivate automation to move faster, instead of treating it as a prerequisite.
 In this approach, it’s the reward.

 4. Focus on the Benefits of Business-IT Alignment